John Mensah bought my first land for me - Frank Naro

 Recounting how he got his first land as a teenager, Frank Naro revealed that he got that property from the benevolence of the former Sunderland defender and he is grateful for that.

-To him, the help and impact that John Mensah and his other godfathers, Asamoah Gyan and Kweku Manu, extended to him, helped shaped his life for the better.
+To him the help and impact that John Mensah and his other godfathers, Asamoah Gyan and Kweku Manu helped shaped his life for the better.

 "The first land I bought as a teenager was paid for by John Mensah and at that time I also knew Asamoah Gyan who has also helped me greatly," he said in an interview with Fiifi Pratt on Kingdom Plus FM.